AntennaHouse/analysis-utility/README.md

 ## Linux

 ````
-usage: analyzer.sh -d file [-opt "options"] [-lang lang] [-ahfcmd AHFCmd]
+usage: analyzer.sh -d file [-format format] [-lang lang]
+                   [-ahfcmd AHFCmd] [-opt "options\]
                    [-xslt xslt] [-xsltparam "xslt-params" ]
+                   [-pdfver pdfver]
+    echo
        file    : File to format and analyze
+       format  : Analysis result format -- annotate or report
+                 Default is 'annotate'
+       lang    : Language for error messages -- en or ja
+                 Default is 'en'
+       AHFCmd  : Path to 'AHFCmd' or 'run.sh'
        options : Additional AHFCmd command-line parameters
-       lang    : Language for error messages -- en or ja
-       AHFCmd  : Location of 'run.sh'
        xslt    : XSLT stylesheet to use
        xslt-params : XSLT processor options and parameters
+       pdfver  : PDF version of reports.
+Default is 'PDF1.7'
 ````

+`analyzer.sh` generates a report in one of two formats:

+- `-format annotate` (the default) generates a PDF version of the formatted source document that has additional PDF annotations and PDF layers.
+- `-format report` generates a PDF report that includes a copy of every page that contains an analysis error.

-Requires `xsltproc` and `getopt` to be on the path.
+Requires `getopt` to be on the path.

 Expects AH Formatter to be installed at `/usr/AHFormatterV70_64/run.sh`.
+An alternative AH Formatter may be specified with `-ahfcmd`.

+### `-format annotate`

+This runs an XSLT 1.0 stylesheet and requires `xsltproc` to be on the path.

 The script uses its built-in `annotate.xsl` stylesheet to annotate the Area Tree XML for the formatted document with indications of the error areas.
+An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
+Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
+The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.

+### `-format report`

+This runs the built-in `compact-report.xsl` XSLT 3.0 stylesheet and requires `java` to be on the PATH.

+The stylesheet generates a PDF report .
 An alternative XSLT stylesheet can be specified with the `-xslt` parameter.
 Additional options and parameters can be passed to the XSLT processor with the `-xsltparam` parameter.
 The options and parameters must be in the correct syntax for the XSLT processor that will be used, since the `-xsltparam` value is not modified before being used.

 ## Apache Ant